larryhastings/forward/README.md

 ## forward

-### A prototype of "forward class" / "continue class" using decorators
+### A proof-of-concept of "forward class" / "continue class" using decorators

-This is a simple prototype of my proposed `forward class` / `continue class` syntax for Python, implemented using decorators.
+This is a simple proof-of-concept of my proposed `forward class` / `continue class` syntax for Python, implemented using decorators.

 #### The proposed syntax for Python